nwj/nwj.sh/content/about.md

 #### Hardware

-Computer-wise, my daily driver is a 2017 12" MacBook with 16GB of RAM.
+Computer-wise, my daily driver is a 2017 [MacBook](https://en.m.wikipedia.org/wiki/MacBook_(2015%E2%80%932019)) with 16GB of RAM.
 Apple has since replaced this model with the [MacBook Air](https://www.apple.com/macbook-air/), which is the same idea but with two USB-C ports instead of one and a slightly larger screen.
 Anyway, this is easily the best computer I have ever owned.
 It is sleek and thin and light.
 It has more than enough power for my needs.
 If I suddenly need a bunch of compute, it's trivial to spin something up on AWS or [Digital Ocean](https://m.do.co/c/0d70b95f8087).

 I also own a [Dell XPS 13](https://www.dell.com/en-us/shop/dell-laptops/xps-13-laptop/spd/xps-13-9380-laptop), which serves solely as a machine for playing StarCraft II.
 Consequently, it spends most of its time plugged into an [Akitio Node](https://www.amazon.com/gp/product/B06XKKSNTS/) GPU enclosure with a [GeForce GTX 970 Mini](https://www.newegg.com/gigabyte-geforce-gtx-970-gv-n970ixoc-4gd/p/N82E16814125706).
 Sooner or later, the siren call of PC construction will breach my defenses and I will build a new gaming rig.
 When that happens, this laptop will likely end up with [Ubuntu](https://ubuntu.com/desktop) on it.